For many expats, including myself, Transferwise has quickly become the best way to send money to Thailand.

-So you know exactly how much you're gonna when you exchange money, even if the exchange rate change in the meantime.
+So you know exactly how much you're gonna get when you exchange money, even if the exchange rate changes in the meantime.

-It's great when you can hold to your money for a while.
+It's great when you can hold money for a while.

-Just setup an alert on their website, and convert your money with Transferwise when the price has reached your target.
+Just set up an alert on their website, and convert money with Transferwise when the price has reached your target.

 Of course, the fees vary with the amount of the transfer.

-But in its quest for transparency, Transferwise lets you calculate in advance on their website or app how much fee you will pay for your transfer.
+But in its quest for transparency, Transferwise lets you calculate in advance on their website or app how much fee you will pay for a transfer.

-Unlike most banks I used that make it difficult to know how much the transfer really cost, with Transferwise you know how much you pay for the service.
+Unlike most banks I used that make it difficult to know how much the transfer really cost, with Transferwise it's clear.

 And don't forget, even if the fees can look similar or even sometimes higher than your bank, Transferwise is almost always cheaper when you take everything into consideration.